-The total length of the three passages will be between 850 - 1100 words.
-There will be at least 5 marks for assessing vocabulary.
-All questions on vocabulary will not be from the same passage.
+The total length of the three passages will be between 800 - 900 words.
+There will be at least 3 marks for assessing vocabulary.

-Care should be taken to cover all the three text types, ie factual, discursive and literary while selecting the passages.
+Care should be taken to cover all the text types, ie discursive and literary while selecting the passages.
 A poem may or may not be used as one of the three texts.
-Text I will be either factual or discursive.
 Apart from a poem, prose literary texts may include excerpts from authentic literature such as short story, autobiography, biography, travelogue, novel etc.

-Whenever a poem or a prose literary text is used, the other two texts should be discursive and factual, thus covering all the three text types.
+Whenever a poem or a prose/literary text is used, the other two texts should be discursive.
+If a poem is seleted then, the length of the poem may be between 14 to 25 lines.